AkiRusProd/numpy-nn-model/README.md

 # numpy-nn-model
-Сustom CPU torch style machine learning framework for creating neural networks, implemented on numpy with automatic differentiation.
+Сustom CPU torch style machine learning framework with automatic differentiation for creating neural networks, implemented on numpy.

 ## Some information and features: